amaurybsouza/amaurybsouza/README.md

   - :octocat: I have several of my personal projects on GitHub, approaching different tools like Linux, Terraform, Ansible, K8s.
   - 📲 Best way to get contact with me is on my [Linkedin](https://www.linkedin.com/in/amaurybsouza/).
 Also you can DM me on [Twitter](https://twitter.com/amaurybsouza_), I will appreciate.

+🔗Thank you for visiting my GitHub profile, and I hope you find value in the projects and resources I've shared.
+Let's learn and grow together in the world of DevOps and open source!
 Don’t hesitate to reach out me if you’re interested in getting to know my endeavors, working with me, or just chatting over a cup of coffee.

 ## 💻Tools and Languages
 I’ve kept myself updated and embraced the DevOps culture & tools, working with IaC (Terraform), Ansible, Docker, Kubernetes, AWS.